On this page you will find details on what action various States of Guernsey Services will undertake in the event of snow and severe weather.

-- We act following release of a 'Red Warning' from the Guernsey Met Office
+- We act following release of a 'Red or Orange Warning' from the Jersey Met Office

 - We assess the risks to children and young people travelling to and from school and their attendance at any school sites badly affected by conditions

 - We try to make an early decision based on advice received from various agencies including Guernsey Police

 - We will try to keep schools open if it is safe and possible to do so, however, parents may use their discretion to keep a child at home if they believe that conditions are bad enough that it would be unreasonable or unsafe for their child to attempt to reach school.

 - Schools should remain open in severe weather conditions unless:

 - Travel to and from the site is impracticable and/or too hazardous and advised as such by the Police; or

 - The forecast or prevalent weather conditions are such that Education Services is concerned for the health, safety or wellbeing of those using its sites; or